-The Budker Institute of Nuclear Physics operates a vacuum insulated tandem accelerator, in which a gaseous argon stripping target is used to strip a beam of negative hydrogen ions into protons.
+The Budker Institute of Nuclear Physics of the SB RAS operates a tandem accelerator with vacuum insulation, in which a gaseous argon stripping target is used to strip a beam of negative hydrogen ions into protons.
 The interaction of the ion beam with the stripping gas leads to partial ionization of argon, penetration of argon ions into the accelerating channel, and the formation of an accelerated beam of argon ions accompanying the proton beam.

 The magnitude of the argon ion beam current was measured by mass spectroscopy using a bending magnet and a cooled diaphragm; it is 2000 times smaller than the proton beam current.
 The reliability of the measurement is provided by visualization of an argon ion beam on the surface of a lithium target, as confirmed by an experiment with increased gas injection and an estimate of the possible contribution of the proton beam.
 Such a small value of the current of the argon ion beam poses no danger either as an additional heating of the lithium target or as an additional load of a high-voltage power supply and therefore does not require the previously proposed suppression means.